imdjh/pyrtal/README.md

                  a file fetch application

-    ~ What is Flaskr?
+    ~ What is Pyrtal?

-      A sqlite powered, audit build-in, file fetch proxy
+      A sqlite powered, audit function build-in, file fetch proxy.

     ~ How do I use it?